zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Lucy says that Marlene was her confidant.
 Buddy says, “She so unds like a great friend.”
 Lucy says, “Yeah, she always had my back and I coul d always count on her to give it to me straight.”
 “To have someone’s ba ck” means to defend someone, to help someone.
 More generally, to look out for someone’s interests, to make sure that nothing bad happens to them.
 You ma y be in a meeting, and your coworker is giving a presentation and he gets a lot of difficult questions.
 You decide to help him by answering some of the tough q uestions.
 After the meeting, he says to you, “Thanks for having my back” – thanks f or defending and helping me.
 Lucy also says that she can count on Marlene.
 “To count on” someone is a two-word phrasal verb meaning to trust some one, to believe that someone will do something.
 Your boss may say, “I’m counti ng on you to do a good job” – I’m relying on you; I am trusting you to d o a good job.

 So, Lucy can count on Marlene “to give it to me straight. ”  “To give it to someone straight” means to tell someone the truth, even if it isn’t pleasant, even if it is difficult.
-If someone asks you, “Tell me what you think o f this shirt, give it to me straight,” that means they want your honest opinion even if it is not a good one.
+If someone asks you, “Tell me what you think of this shirt, give it to me straight,” that means they want your honest opinion even if it is not a good one.

 So, Lucy’s friend always gives it to her straight.
 Buddy says,  “A friend like that is hard to come by.”
 “To be hard to come by” means to be  difficult to find or get; to be uncommon – not common.
 Things that are hard to come  by are rare.
 There was a famous short story in English by the Southern writer  Flannery O’Connor: A Good Man is Hard to Find .
 We could say “a good man is hard to come by.”